 - Stay ahead of the game – Marketing professionals need to be educated on martech software, trends and be able to ideate on ways to use technology to stay ahead of the game with their marketing programs.
 This is a simple hand-raiser as a professional development initiative, and it’s imperative.
 One beautiful thing is that the vendors want you trained and to be evangelists of their wares.
 But everyone needs to invest some time in this.

 - Increased frequency of evaluation – Look beyond marketing performance reporting of say brand, campaign and acquisition metrics to question whether platforms are delivering the right insights.
-I think martech software should be evaluated on a quarterly basis and I wouldn’t commit to longer-term contracts.
+I think martech software performance should be evaluated periodically first and foremost to keep on top of new features and advancements that can benefit your marketing program.

 - Respond to industry fluctuations and try to embrace change – When Instagram (as a result of Facebook’s privacy issues) changed its API earlier this year to restrict data previously available to say us marketing folks, at least two marketing software platforms we use became ineffective.
 So, leaders need to make quick sense of new metrics to possibly consider for say the performance of social media marketing, and on the vendor side consider renegotiating relationships with software vendors they’ve committed to, whose platforms no longer deliver.

-We could go way deeper here and into big data land, talking about AI as a tool for evaluating your marketing data, machine learning and AI.
-But that would require a lot more coffee.
+We could go way deeper here and into big data land, talking about AI as a tool for evaluating your marketing data, machine learning, etc. But that would require a lot more coffee.